opendp/opendp/docs/source/getting-started/examples/polars-quantiles.rst

             :start-after: init
             :end-before: /init

-We need to understand the structure of our private data before we can apply differential privacy, but we usually shouldn't or can't look at the private data as we prepare our analysis.
+The OpenDP Polars API currently requires that the column names and data types are public information.
 For this example, we'll keep the data simple:

-* ``grouping-key``: the grouping key, an integer between 1 and 5
+* ``grouping-key``: a grouping key, an integer between 1 and 5
 * ``noisy-key``: most of the time, equal to ``grouping-key``, but some rows are set to 1, and some are set to 5.
 * ``ones``: a constant value, the float 1.0